MrFrey75/UniverseBuilder/README.md

   * **🔗 Relationship Mapping:** An **interactive graph visualization component** that renders entities as nodes and relationships as directed edges.
 Users can filter by relationship type and double-click any node to instantly view details.
   * **⏳ Timeline Visualization:** Provides multiple React view components: **Linear Scrolling View**, **Branching View** (for alternate history/canon splits), and a **Chronological Card View** grouped by user-defined eras/ages.
   * **🔍 Advanced Search & Filtering:** A persistent, **context-aware search bar** that supports type-ahead search.
-The "Advanced Filter" modal allows users to build complex queries that are translated into efficient C\# LINQ/SQL database operations.
+The "Advanced Filter" modal allows users to build complex queries that are translated into efficient C# LINQ/SQL database operations.
   * **📝 Rich Text Editor:** A fully integrated, **Wysiwyg Markdown editor** that supports inline images, code blocks, and the crucial **entity-linking system**.
   * **📊 Data Management:** A dedicated settings panel for **Export, Import, Backup, and Restore**.
-The C\# API handles the serialization and SQLite operations, providing the React UI with real-time progress bars.
+The C# API handles the serialization and MongoDB operations, providing the React UI with real-time progress bars.

 -----